visnudeva/Niri-dot-files/README.md

 chmod +x install.sh
 ./install.sh</pre>

-To turn on the dark theme use the already installed gtk settings software

-Now you can logout and login on Niri.

 The keyboard layout is US but it can also be changed in the niri config file.

 The main keybindings are: